BeckySkel/project-5-frontend/TESTING.md

 #### Edit Profile (https://pp5-devise.herokuapp.com/edit-profile)
 - Form tested manually on **29/3/23** and found to be working as intended
+- No external links to test
 - All dynamic content tested manually on **29/3/23** and found to be working as intended

 #### 404 Error (https://pp5-devise.herokuapp.com/404)
 - All internal links tested manually on **29/3/23** and found to be working as intended
+- No external links to test
 - All dynamic content tested manually on **29/3/23** and found to be working as intended

 #### 500 Error (https://pp5-devise.herokuapp.com/500)
 - All internal links tested manually on **29/3/23** and found to be working as intended
+- No external links to test
 - All dynamic content tested manually on **29/3/23** and found to be working as intended

 ---